Candidates for three-quasiparticle $K$-isomers in odd-even Md-Rg nuclei: RESULTS AND DISCUSSION

 \subsection{Excitation energies of 3-proton q.p. high-$K$ - candidates for isomeric states}

 There are fewer 3-proton q.p. configurations than the $1\pi2\nu$ ones due to a smaller density of s.p. proton levels and lower $\Omega$-values of relevant orbitals.
 The subshell gap at $Z=108$ in the deformed WS proton spectrum rises energy of the $3\pi$ excitations in Bh ($Z$=107) isotopes.
 Even without pairing, their (particle-hole) energies are larger than 1 MeV (or even larger than 1.5 MeV if one excludes the lightest three and the heaviest isotope).
-All excitation energies obtained from the quasiparticle method are greater than 1.4 MeV, i.e. larger than energies of many $1\pi2\nu$ states.
+The blocked BCS results are unreliable as the proton pairing gap vanishes in 3.q.p configurations when one uses pairing strengths of our mass model.
+All excitation energies obtained from the quasiparticle method are greater than 1.4 MeV, i.e. larger than energies of many $1\pi2\nu$ states (they are listed in Table provided in the supplement material).
 The lowest $3\pi$ q.p. excitation energies obtained from the PNP method are smaller than that, in the 0.9 - 1.0 MeV range, but they occur only for a few configurations.
 These smallest PNP energies are smaller than $2\Delta$(BCS), where the latter is understood as the proton pairing energy gap in the g.s.
 This might suggest a slightly too small proton pairing strength, but, on the other hand, one may expect a weaker pairing in the $3\pi$ q.p. state than in the g.s., so the excitation energies from the quasiparticle method are very likely overestimated.

 Energies for favored 3-proton q.p. configurations from the PNP and quasiparticle calculations are shown in Figs. \ref{3pPNPa}, \ref{3pPNPb} and Figs \ref{3pqa}, \ref{3pqb}, respectively.
 In each of these two methods, the lowest $3\pi$ states were independently selected.
 As in the case of $1\pi2\nu$ states, the obtained excitation energies $E_{3\pi}^{*}$ depend on the employed pairing version, but the configurations themselves do not.
 Below, we discuss the results of PNP calculations.